-Even if you’re far from your goals, when you have clarity, time isn’t a factor at all.
+Even if you’re far from your goals, when you gain clarity, time isn’t a factor at all.
 Because you just know you’re going to get there sooner or later.

 But how can you go about finding clarity when you have none?
 When you’re lost, chasing your own tail, unsure of where to go, watching life slip between your fingers?

 Before you even notice, you’re celebrating yet another birthday, and the last decade has passed before you even blinked.

 Here are a few tools that helped me in finding clarity 10 years ago, when I felt just like you’re feeling now: standing in the same spot, stuck and frustrated.
 All my life, I felt I was at a crossroads and never dared to choose a path.

 My choice back then was not to choose.
 And if there’s anything that can get you down and crush your self-belief, it’s the choice to sit on the fence and watch your life pass by without participating.